Advantages and limitations

 A hot-mixed lime mortar is one based on three components; quicklime, water and an aggregate such as sand.
 In a conventional mix, aggregate is mixed with lime which has previously been slaked.
 In this case, quicklime is mixed with the aggregate and then ‘slaked’ with water.
 The process generates heat, hence the terms.
 It may be used immediately as a hot mix or later when cool.

 Quicklime is limestone (a rock rich in calcium carbonate) that has undergone a chemical change in a kiln, liberating it of all the carbon and water it holds (CaCO3 500-600°C} CaO + CO2), creating a very unstable material (calcium oxide) which needs to hydrate.
 Quicklime will do so very energetically with any moisture it comes into contact with, resulting in a strong exothermic reaction and the production of lime (CaO + H2O –} Ca(OH)2), calcium hydroxide.
-The addition of water, slaking, has the potential to produce temperatures exceeding 2500C very quickly.
+The addition of water, slaking, has the potential to produce temperatures exceeding 2500C very quickly which can be very dangerous (Ensure you use appropriate PPE).
 However, when creating a mortar the quicklime can reach these high temperatures as hot spots only, and the overall temperature of the mortar should not exceed 1000C – the temperature at which the water turns to steam.

 Before modern cements took over in the early 20th century, lime was the principal binder used for making mortars and renders.
 It was produced by burning limestone in a kiln at temperatures of 800°C. For the core of the limestone to reach the required temperatures in a reasonable time, the temperature in the kiln had to reach 950°C. In early kilns the temperature varied throughout, leaving lumps of lime unconverted and some sections over-burned.